CharlesIrvineKC/mozart/README.md

 * More Reliablibility
 * Faster Process Execugtion
-* Require Less Training
+* Reduced Training Requirements
-* Incremental Improvement
+* Incremental Process Improvement
 * Provide Process Metrics
 * Cost Savings

 Business Process Managemnt is implemented with the aid of a BPM platform of some sort.
-There are are dozens of commerical BPM platforms and they can be quite expensive.
+There are are dozens of commerical BPM platforms and they can be quite expensive, potentially costing millions of dollars a year.

 # When is BPM Applicable